 In both these cases, we recommend installing and using X2GO.
 During testing, it provided acceptable performance interacting with the molecule editor VMD using a laptop on a moving bus, connecting to Hamilton using a smartphone as a mobile wireless network.

-Instructions for installing the X2GO client on Windows, Mac and Linux (including a method that does not require admin rights on Windows) are on the X2GO website here
+Instructions for installing the X2GO client on Windows, Mac and Linux are on the X2GO website here.

-When you are ready to login, click on the hamilton.dur.ac.uk name in the session selection window (Figure 8), enter your username and password when prompted and then click Ok.
+When you are ready to login, click on the hamilton8.dur.ac.uk name in the session selection window (Figure 8), enter your username and password when prompted and then click Ok.

 X2GO should now connect to Hamilton and show the session launch window (Figure 9).
 Once you see this, please pay attention to the row of four pale blue icons inside the grey box.
 These icons do: